 The world's sustainability challenges are listed in the United Nation's Agenda 2030, that includes Higher Education Institutions (HEIs) as actors that can work in partnership with others in collaborative processes leading to the achievement of the Sustainable Development Goals (SDGs).
+The SDG's have been portrayed as an ideal means that can facilitate the transition from universities 2.0, focused on quantitative success, professional specialization and competition, to universities 3.0, which are highly aware of global challenges and societal responsibility and try to integrate different perspectives of regional and global stakeholders (Gisenbauer & Tegeler, 2020).
 However, as Cuesta-Claros et al. (2021) note, while the SDG's provide a shared vision of a sustainable future, there are multiple ways of understanding sustainable development transformations, the role of universities in those transformations and the changes needed within universities to bring them about.
-Pluralistic research environments that enable inter and transdisciplinary approaches are needed (Greenwood and Levin 2007; Bornmann 2013; Karlsen and Larrea 2014; Schneider et al., 2019), which in turn require a new set of incentives that recognize engagement in career progression indicators (Benneworth, P. 2017; Watermeyer 2015; Reale, et al., 2017).
+Pluralistic research environments that enable inter and transdisciplinary approaches are needed (Greenwood and Levin 2007; Bornmann 2013; Karlsen and Larrea 2014; Schneider et al., 2019), which in turn require a new set of incentives that recognize engagement in career progression indicators (Sormanti and Rossano-Rivero, 2023; Benneworth, P. 2017; Watermeyer 2015; Reale, et al., 2017).

 In any case, complex societal challenges acquire meaning through interactions in the local context, where universities can contribute to create spaces in which alternative ideas, practices and social relations can emerge to further sustainability transitions (Wittmayer, 2014).
 These are spaces in which to develop a shared language and meanings that can lead to shared agendas for action (Karlsen and Larrea, 2014).
 A university model proposed for sustainability that predates the Agenda 2030 is the transformative university, based on an alternative mission of co-creation for sustainability in a given geographical vicinity (Trencher et al., 2014).
+Trippl et al. (forthcoming) build on said model to propose a regional transformative mission for universities of which some of its characteristics are the following: (i) a function of co-creation for sustainability and transformation, (ii) an objective of contributing to societal sustainability and transformation; (iii) an approach based on open innovation that provides (among other things) comprehensive, systematic responses to several interwoven problems; and (iv) collaboration based on large-scale coalitions with actors from academia, industry, government and civil society.

-In addition to the above, the decade of austerity that followed the 2008 financial meltdown increased demands for explicit evidence of the value of public investment in research and higher education.
+In addition to the sustainability challenge, the decade of austerity that followed the 2008 financial meltdown placed increased demands for explicit evidence of the value of public investment in research and higher education.
 The economic consequences of the pandemic and the ongoing war in Ukraine may exacerbate that trend.
 In this context, researchers are increasingly asked to demonstrate the contribution of their projects to society and the economy in exchange for public funding (Fogg-Rogers, Grand, and Sardo, 2015; Watermeyer, R. 2019).
 This has brought forward the need to evidence pathways to impact (van den Akker and Spaapen, 2017).
 The so-called metric-tide (Wilsdon, 2016), however, has tended to reinforce an understanding of societal impact based on linear models of innovation and communication (Sivertsen and Meijer 2020) that do not help to capture emergent and multidimensional research processes.
+A shift from attribution to contribution has been proposed as a way to reward the engagement of university research with societal challenges without having to attribute specific causal relationships to complex challenges (Dotti & Walczyk 2022).
 Moreover, research can also have negative impacts on society (Derrick et al., 2018; Sigurdarson 2020).